nitlang/nitutorial/ffi.md

 # Foreign Function Interface

-The Nit Foreign Function Interface (FFI) allows to nest code within a Nit source file.
+The Nit Foreign Function Interface (FFI) allows to nest foreign code within a Nit source file.
-Current supported languages are C, C++, Java (used maily for android) and Objective C (used mainly for iOS).
+Current supported languages are C, C++, Java (used mainly for android support) and Objective C (used mainly for iOS support).

-Common use cases of the FFI is to optimize a method or wrap existing system or third-party libraries.
+Common use cases of the FFI is to optimize a method or to wrap existing system or third-party libraries.
 The syntax use back-quoted curly-brackets.

 ~~~nit